freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 Countermeasures unique to Application Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--  SecureDrop Source and *Journalist Interfaces* uses X-Frame-Options: DENY header
+-  SecureDrop Source and Admin Interfaces uses X-Frame-Options: DENY header
 -  Browser Same Origin Policy should prevent the SecureDrop page from trivial modifications, but more complex attacks are mitigated via the X-Frame-Options: DENY HTTP header

 Countermeasures unique to Monitor Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--  OSSEC is used for intrusion detection/file integrity monitoring, and are sent to Admins via end-to-end encrypted email
+-  OSSEC is used for intrusion detection/file integrity monitoring, and are sent to Administrators via end-to-end encrypted email

 SecureDrop dependencies — Python, Tor, Linux Kernel, apt, Qubes, Ubuntu, or hardware firewall vulnerabilities
 -------------------------------------------------------------------------------------------------------------